enzoames/TipCalculator/README.md

 TIPZ

-- iOS app that calculates the tip percentage for the amount of any bill/check
+- iOS app that calculates a tip percentage and the total of a bill + tip

 [TIPZ](https://github.com/enzoames/TipCalculator/blob/master/Tipz/Tipz.gif)